Improving U.S. Health Care

 I am writing to express SUPPORT for a PUBLIC (catastrophic-care health-insurance) OPTION ... that is, assuming such an option would provide the catastrophic coverage that almost all citizens are missing in their private health insurance plans.

 I am quite willing to help make a better national health insurance system AFFORDABLE, by signing on for a large DEDUCTIBLE in return for CATASTROPHIC coverage.
 (See list of affordability suggestions below.)

-There is a 'donut hole' at the TOP of most private health plans.
-The private plans cover most of the lower-cost stuff that I could afford to pay, but they conveniently find ways to abandon the customer if they have a major problem such as kidney failure or cancer --- just as the grandmother and mother of Obama found out.
+Many private plans cover most of the lower-cost stuff that I could afford to pay, but they conveniently find ways to abandon the customer if they have a major problem such as kidney failure or cancer --- just as the mother and grandmother of Obama found out.

-I do not know why the Republicans are so adamantly against a 'public option'.
+Republicans are adamantly against a 'public option'.
 They say the government can't run anything.
-If the government is as bad as they say it is, then the 'public option' plan will be so poorly run that people will return to their private health plans.
+If the government is as bad as they say it is, then a 'public option' plan will be so poorly run that people will revert to privately-offered health plans.
 The public option will then wither away.

-Also, I cannot understand why Democrats, like Sen. Feinstein of CA, abandon the public option (as she proclaimed in mid-July 2009, before the bills were even available for public view) at the slightest sign of resistance from the Republicans.
+Furthermore, I cannot understand why some Democrats, like Senator Feinstein of California, abandon the public option (as she proclaimed in mid-July 2009, before the bills were even available for public view) at the slightest sign of resistance from the Republicans.